What are the Steps to Disaster Management Planning?

 A disaster is any event that will significantly impact your company’s operations — and I mean Anything.
 Traditionally, this means a hurricane, fire, flood, or earthquake.
 Non-traditionally, this means a toxic waste release, computer system crash, power outage, labor strike, community illness and many others.
 Unfortunately, disasters happen more frequently than we would prefer.
 So how can you use disaster management planning to make sure you’re prepared?

-No one is exempt from a disaster, and most organizations are unprepared if a disaster erupts, unless your company has prepared a Disaster Plan that accounts for any disaster that will exceed your ability to respond effectively: a worst-case scenario.
+No one is exempt from a disaster, and most organizations are unprepared if a disaster erupts, unless your company has prepared a Disaster Plan with disaster procedures that accounts for any disaster that will exceed your ability to respond effectively: a worst-case scenario.

 Disasters result from three (3) types of incidents, caused by:

-1. Natural or cataclysmic events (i.e., hurricane, earthquake, fire, flood, storm);
+1. Natural or cataclysmic events (i.e., hurricane, earthquake, fire, flood, storm, pandemic);

 2. Human behavior (i.e., robbery, bomb threat, arson, hostage event, transportation strike); and

 3. Technological breakdowns (i.e., power outage, computer crash, computer virus).

 The key to disaster management is to have a disaster plan in place before disaster strikes.
 Your disaster plan should include set of simple, effective disaster recovery guidelines and disaster procedures for all people to follow.
 Just as a ship without a rudder is at the mercy of the tides, a company without a disaster plan is at the mercy of potentially tragic events.

 After a review of disaster responses following various disasters, U.S. regulators are now urging firms to improve business continuity and disaster recovery plans.